 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waning Crescent.
-Today we had 15 hours and 16 minutes of sun.
-The solar transit was at 1:17 pm and the length of time the moon will be visible will be 15 hours and 19 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we had 15 hours and 41 minutes of sun.
+The solar transit was at 1:08 pm and the length of time the moon will be visible will be 10 hours and 29 minutes.

-The solunar fishing calendar in Edmonds tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Edmonds tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Edmonds.
 The times are generated in local time in Washington and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: